syang-genai/Text2SQL-RAG-Chatbot/README.md

         <br> {'bleu': 0.88, 'precisions': [0.93, 0.90, 0.87, 0.84], 'brevity_penalty': 1.0, 'length_ratio': 1.00}
         <br> {'rouge1': 0.95, 'rouge2': 0.91, 'rougeL': 0.94, 'rougeLsum': 0.94}

-6. Challenging Debugging Parts
+7. Challenging Debugging Parts
     <br>a.
 When integrated together Weight&bias and DeepSpeed may encounter the bug "AttributeError: 'Accelerator' object has no attribute 'deepspeed_config'" when setting "os.environ["WANDB_LOG_MODEL"] = "checkpoint"".
 This issue is confusing.
 However, after scrutinizing the model section by section, it becomes evident that the problem originates from either DeepSpeed or Weight&bias.
-The eventual solution set "os.environ["WANDB_LOG_MODEL"] = False".
+The solution is to set "os.environ["WANDB_LOG_MODEL"] = False".
 This resolves the issue and prevents the bug from occurring.
-    <br>b.
-Do not use DataCollatorForLanguageModeling for llama when eos_token_id=pad_token_id, because DataCollatorForLanguageModeling will replace all pad_token_id with -100, the model will not know where to end the sentense.
-And will continue generate tokens.
-Use the default datacollector instead if you set eos_token_id=pad_token_id.

 #### Langchain RAG and Gradio Deployment
 1. Build Vector Database